Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Data Annotation Details

 \section{Data Annotation Details}

-RACE++~\cite{lai2017race,liang2019new} is a reading comprehension (RC) dataset consisting of English RC items sourced from exams administered to Chinese middle school, high school, and college students.
-To construct \dataName, we use Multiple-choice True/False (MTF) items from the RACE++ dataset, each consisting of a reading passage and four options.
-We collected only items requiring holistic passage comprehension, excluding those targeting specific entities or local paragraph-level details.
-Items from the middle and high school levels were drawn from the test split, while college-level items were taken from the validation and test splits, due to limited data in its test set.
-Each MTF item was divided into four True/False/Not Given (TFNG) items, yielding triplets of (passage, statement, factuality label [\textit{True} or \textit{Not True}]).

-We recruited three experts, who independently labeled 238 MTF items (952 statements) divided into six batches.
+We recruited three experts via Upwork\footnote{\url{https://www.upwork.com}}, informing them in advance that the task involved data collection for research purposes and that their anonymity would be guaranteed.
+They independently labeled 238 MTF items (952 statements) across six batches.
 Annotators were compensated per item according to the education level of the source test: \$1.20 for middle school, \$1.50 for high school, and \$2.00 for college-level items, with additional payment for training and revision.

 Figure \ref{fig:annotation_sheet} illustrates examples of the annotation sheet used by annotators.
 For each statement, annotators were shown the passage, the statement, and its factuality label.
 Annotators first identified the sentence(s) necessary to verify the statement’s factuality (Evidence Scope) and then determined its Transformation Level based on the lexical and structural relationship between the statement and the selected evidence.
 Because TL is defined only for \textit{True} statements, annotators revised each \textit{False} statement—excluding those labeled as \textit{Insufficient Evidence}—into its closest \textit{True} version before assigning a TL label.